Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in

-For the ImageNette dataset in the previous section, we visualize the output of the filters in successive layers from the input to the output.
-It is clear from Figs. \ref{cifar10_filters_1}, \ref{cifar10_filters_2} and \ref{cifar10_filters_3} that both ReLU and GCU convolutional layers hierarchically detect the features of a bird in the input image.
-However it is quite clear that the feature detectors with GCU activation function are more confident and correspond to larger outputs (red pixels correspond to larger values).
+Figs. \ref{cifar10_filters_1}, \ref{cifar10_filters_2} and \ref{cifar10_filters_3} present the activation of the filters in successive layers for the ImageNette dataset.
+It is clear from Figs. \ref{cifar10_filters_1}, \ref{cifar10_filters_2} and \ref{cifar10_filters_3} that both ReLU and GCU convolution layers hierarchically detect the features of a bird in the input image.
+However, it is quite clear that the feature detectors with GCU activation function are more confident and correspond to larger outputs (red pixels correspond to larger values).
 In particular the 5 rightmost columns in Fig. \ref{cifar10_filters_3} clearly show the detection of the bird image in red.
-Thus it appears that convolutional filters with GCU activation are able to segment and detect the bird image significantly more clearly and accurately than with the ReLU activation function.
-These filter output visualizations qualitatively confirm the quantitative higher accuracy results with the GCU activation shown in Tables \ref{Table:cifar-10} and \ref{Table:cifar-100}.
+Thus, it appears that convolutional filters with GCU activation are able to segment and detect the bird image significantly more clearly and accurately than with the ReLU activation function.
+These filter output visualizations qualitatively confirm the quantitative higher accuracy results with the GCU activation shown in Table \ref{Table: imagenette}.